mckinsey/vizro/vizro-ai/docs/pages/user-guides/run-vizro-ai.md

 ## Application integration

-You may prefer to integrate Vizro-AI into an application with a UI that allows users to input prompts using a text field.
+You may prefer to integrate Vizro-AI into an application with a UI that users use to input prompts using a text field.

 Vizro-AI's `_get_chart_code` method returns the Python code string that can be used to prepare the data and create the visualization.
 This code is validated and debugged to ensure that it is executable and ready to be integrated.